Selling Property In Portugal

 Once the details of the sale are agreed, Laws Property Portugal will draw up a Property Sale Mediation Contract for signature by both parties.
-This is a legal agreement allowing us to market / sell the property at a sales commission not greater than 2.5%.
+This is a legal agreement allowing us to market / sell the property at a sales commission of only 2.5%.+ IVA

 You may already have a lawyer, as it would have been necessary to engage the services of one at the time of purchase.
 You, or your lawyer, will need to have the documents listed below available.
 A copy of each must be sent electronically to Laws Property Portugal Lda – this is a requirement of Portuguese law.

 - Certidão de Registo Predial (Land Registry Certificate)

 - Cardeneta Predial (Tax Card/Certificate)

 - Certificação Energético – compulsory for all properties being sold since 2013 (Energy Certificate)

 - Passports / Identity Cards and Fiscal Numbers

 - Ficha Técnica for all properties built after 2004

 - Inventory of furniture / items included in the sale